Thank you for coming!

 Open Space is powerful because of its ability to transform talk into action.
 Conversations that begin by sharing information naturally turn to “What can we do about it?”

-We expect that the Global Youth Summit will produce new plans, partnerships, and projects.
-The trick is in implementing those plans, and then making the action sustainable.
+We expect that the Global Youth Summit will produce new–and strengthen existing–plans, partnerships, and projects.
+The trick is in making the action sustainable.

 To make this summit a long-term success, we will:

 The Global Youth Summit may become an annual gathering, or maybe it will evolve as different needs and opportunities are identified.
-But the goal is to build a movement, not an event.
+But the goal is to build a movement, not a meeting.